-6.3 If a change that we make puts you at a disadvantage, we will let you know in writing at least thirty (30) Working Days ahead of the change taking effect.
+6.3 If we make a change to the terms of the Contract that puts you at a disadvantage or change the pricing of the Safe and Easy Tariff, we will let you know in writing at least thirty (30) Working Days ahead of the change taking effect.

-6.4 If you do not agree to the change, to prevent us from enforcing it, no later than twenty (20) Working Days after (but not including) the date on which the changes take effect you may:
+6.4 If you do not agree to the change to the terms of the Contract, in order to prevent us from enforcing it, no later than twenty (20) Working Days after (but not including) the date on which the changes take effect you may:

 a) end the Contract by notifying us in writing that you wish to do so; or

 b) enter into a new Contract with us on a different tariff; or

 c) arrange for another supplier to Supply your gas and/or electricity so that we receive your new Supplier’s transfer request within the required timescale.
 In such circumstances we may still object to your transfer in accordance with Clause 5.6 and/or 5.7.